 Now consider a technological change that results in an increase in income inequality in both states of the world.
 We capture this inequality in the form of higher wages of the rich, i.e. a higher $\bar{y}R$ .
 This rise in inequality has two effects on the rich political challenger's incentives.
 First, the direct income benefits to a rich political challenger from adoption of $a_1$ (i.e. lower taxes) are higher when inequality is higher.
 Therefore, under higher inequality, the rich challenger has a higher incentive to persuade the poor that the state is $S_1$ (and low taxes are good) by discovering a policy meme.
 Further observe that this higher inequality also gives rise to a higher incentive to engage in identity politics.
 This is because the rise in inequality disproportionately benefits the identity group W (at the expense of the B's), who also constitute most of the rich.
 This gives rise to an ideational complementarity that is easiest to illustrate through the "association effect".
 In particular, if the political challenger can get the poor to identify with the rich through their common W identity, then he makes the increase in inequality more palatable to the poor - since they also get some status and utility.
-So greater economic inequality not only increases the incentive to engage in politics of changing worldviews but also introduce identity politics.
-Together, both these effects increase the likelihood that with an increase in inequality, there is both greater identity polarization as well as prevalence of policy memes.
-Therefore, the effect of inequality it to always (weakly) increase the likelihood of ideational politics.
+So greater economic inequality not only increases the incentive to engage in politics.

-&lt;sup>24In particular, the payoff to the rich challenger (captured by the rents $\mathcal{R}$ ) from being elected goes up with higher inequality.
-This is because a rich entrepreneur will implement policy $a_1$ (lower taxes) that boosts his utility and equal $(1-\mu_1)\bar{y}{RW}^1(S_0) + \mu_1\bar{y}{RW}^1(S_1)$ (indeed this follows from $di^/d\mathcal{R} > 0$ (see appendix)).
+&lt;sup>26In particular, the payoff to the rich challenger (captured by the rents $\mathcal{R}$ ) from being elected goes up with higher inequality.
+This is because a rich entrepreneur will implement policy $a_1$ (lower taxes) that boosts his utility and equal $(1 - \mu_1)\bar{y}{RW}^1(S_0) + \mu_1\bar{y}{RW}^1(S_1)$ (indeed this follows from $di^/d\mathcal{R} > 0$ (see appendix)).